WJZM

 WJZM (105.1 FM) is a commercial radio station licensed to serve Waverly, the county seat of Humphreys County, Tennessee, United States.
-The station, established in 1972, is owned by Fowler Media, LLC of Montgomery County, Tennessee and broadcasts an adult contemporary format.
+The station, established in 1972, is owned by Fowler Media, LLC of Montgomery County, Tennessee and broadcasts a classic hits format.
 The WJZM studio and offices are located in West Clarksville, Tennessee.
-WJZM were the first Call Signs issued by the Federal Communications Commission to serve Clarksville County, Tennessee and Montgomery County, Tennessee in 1941.
+WJZM were the first Call Signs issued by the Federal Communications Commission to serve Clarksville, Tennessee and Montgomery County, Tennessee in 1941.
 WJZM has an effective radiated power of 50,000 watts.

 Programming

 105-1 WJZM broadcasts an adult contemporary Music Format with Local News, Accuweather, ABC News and syndicated shows On with Mario Lopez, Delilah at Night and the Hot AC version of the iHeart Radio Countdown and Carson Daly's Daly Download on the weekends.
 WJZM also broadcasts Smooth Jazz Overnights from 1am-5am.